Code-Institute-Submissions/battleship-blast/README.md

 #### _Header - Game Title_

 *   The Game title is displayed as soon as the game is launched.
-Minimalist uppercase green font.
+Minimalist uppercase green font: B A T T L E F I E L D S
-*   Playe name is requested, which will be used thoughout the game.
+*   Player name is requested, which will be used thoughout the game.

 <img src="assets/images/header.png" width="500px">